 Some artists don't just leave behind a body of work—they leave a way of seeing.
-Barbara Hammer, the pioneering lesbian experimental filmmaker, didn’t just expand cinema; she redefined the gaze itself.
+Barbara Hammer, the pioneering lesbian experimental filmmaker, didn’t just expand cinema; she fractured and reassembled the gaze itself.
 For someone like me, who never attended film school, Hammer has been a constant and rebellious mentor through the screen, teaching me that art doesn’t demand permission, just conviction.
 Her work is essential not just because of what it shows, but because of what it invites us to question.

 Visibility is a form of resistance.
-(Barbara Hammer)

 The Artist as Process: Barbara Hammer